Ufomba Kamalu: Baltimore Ravens

 On October 24, 2019, Kamalu was signed by the Baltimore Ravens off the Patriots' practice squad.
 He was waived on November 12 and re-signed to the practice squad.
 He signed a reserve/future contract with the Ravens on January 13, 2020.
 He was released by the Ravens on April 8, 2020.
 The next day Kamalu was arrested on a warrant for domestic violence.
 The woman showed visible signs of injury.
 The young lady tried to get justice but Ufomba Kamalu, along with his attorney Benjamin Herbst (of The Herbst Firm in Baltimore) allegedly silenced her.
 Benjamin Herbst allegedly called the young lady in question to bail Ufomba Kamalu out of jail, but she was afraid and did not want to do so.
 So attorney Benjamin Herbst found another person to allegedly sign for his bail.
 The young lady reported Benjamin Herbst to the Maryland Bar.
 He was suspended by the NFL for the remainder of the 2020 NFL regular season and postseason on December 11, 2020, and reinstated from suspension on February 8, 2021.

 BC Lions

 Despite his alleged history with domestic violence, Kamalu managed to signed with the BC Lions of the CFL on December 30, 2020.
-He was released then added to the practice roster for the October 6th game against the Calgary Stampeders.
-Kamalu released Then was he released by the BC Lions completely and is currently a free agent in the CFL.
+He played in six games for the Lions during the 2021 season before being placed on the reserve/suspended list on October 21, 2021.
+He was released on February 14, 2023.